 Now assume that we have a probability distribution P(X) defined on some discrete set of numbers.
 There is some random variable that produced this probability distribution.
 This means that we could talk about the mean of a probability distribution P (rather than the mean of a random variable whose probability distribution is P(X)).
 It is quite usual to talk about the mean of a probability distribution.
-Furthermore, we could talk about the variance of a probability distribution P (rather than the variance of a random variable whose probability distribution P (rather than the variance of a random variable whose probability distribution P(X)).
+Furthermore, we could talk about the variance of a probability distribution P (rather than the variance of a random variable whose probability distribution P (rather than the variance of a random variable whose probability distribution P (rather than the variance of a random variable whose probability distribution is P(X)).
+Useful Facts: 6.6 Variance and Covariance